Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Logarithmic Solutions

 In Fig.~\ref{fig:2} we show an example of a bubble evolution where the initial shape is non-symmetric, leading therefore to an asymmetric steady shape.
-Here the parameters are $\alpha_0=0$, $\alpha_1=-0.4$, $\alpha_2=\alpha_3=0.2$, $a_1(0)=-0.3$, $\gamma(0)=\pi$, $a_2(0)=-0.2-0.1i$, $a_3(0)=0.2-0.1i$, and $\rho(0)=$.
-In Fig.~\ref{fig:2a} successive interface shapes are shown, with the red dots again indicating the location of the fixed singularities of $S(z,t)$, while Fig.~\ref{fig:2b} shows the plot of $\dot d(t)$.
-It is interesting to see the effect of the singularities of $S(z,t)$ on the bubble evolution.
-Notice that as the bubble approaches the singularity furthest ahead, the interface slows down and deforms considerably.
-Eventually, however, the bubble succeeds to pass this last singularity, after which it is `free' to speed up towards $U=2$, quickly reaching a (nearly) steady shape.
+Here the parameters are $\gamma(0)=\pi$, $\alpha_0=0$, $\alpha_1=-0.4$, $\alpha_2=\alpha_3=0.2$, $a_1(0)=-0.3$, $a_2(0)=-0.2-0.1i$, and $a_3(0)=0.2-0.1i$.
+It is interesting to see again the strong effect of the singularities of ${\cal S}(z,t)$ on the bubble dynamics: as the bubble approaches the singularity of ${\cal S}(z,t)$ that lies upstream, it slows down (see Fig.~\ref{fig:2b}) and deforms considerably (see Fig.~\ref{fig:2a}), so as to `overcome' this singularity; and once it does so, the bubble speeds up towards the steady value $U=2$.